-- Material damage insurance against the cost of repairing damage to the works caused by fire and 'special perils' such as explosions, storms, flooding, impact and malicious damage - Business interruption insurance against profit loss caused by fire or special perils damage - Public and employer's liability insurances, which are required by law; a minimum indemnity of £5 million is recommended.
+- Material damage insurance against the cost of repairing damage to the works caused by fire and 'special perils' such as explosions, storms, flooding, impact and malicious damage. - Business interruption insurance against loss of revenue caused by fire or special perils damage. - Public and employer's liability insurances, which are required by law; a minimum indemnity of £5 million is recommended.